記事内にプロモーションを含むことがあります

 When an image texture is assigned to the base color, click [+New] below it.
 (If another texture is assigned and there is no [+New], click the icon next to the texture name.)

 A small window will then open where you can specify the size of the image to be AO-baked.
-You may also decide the name of the image here.
+You may also decide on the name of the image here.
 (You can also leave the default name)

 When completed, press the OK button.